 You can read more detailed information in The G Spot: And Other Discoveries About Human Sexuality and The Good Vibrations Guide: The G Spot.
 Although stimulation of the area sometimes called the g spot (an area on the front wall of the vagina, about 1-2 inches inside) is often associated with some degree of noticeable wetness, it is not always the case.

 One thing that may interest you about reading these books is how women and their partners respond to the wetness – some are not thrilled with it, but learn to deal with their body’s sexual response.
 Other women and their partners are enormously excited and aroused by the wetness.

-In other words, what comes naturally to you is something that some women desperately wish they could learn to do.
+In other words, what comes naturally to you is something that some women very much wish they could learn to do.
 That’s not to say that you should learn to love it or have different feelings about it; that’s just to provide another perspective.

-If you are still convinced that you are peeing during sex, please consider checking in with your healthcare provider for information and a check-up.
+Again, if you are still convinced or concerned that you are peeing during sex (or other times of the day or night), please consider checking in with your healthcare provider for information and a check-up.
 Gynecological healthcare is important for all sexually active or adult women.
 I hope this is helpful.

 Reviewed and updated with newer research on May 2, 2017.